Blocss/atoms.shared/README.md

-# Blocss: atoms.shared – v1.0.0
+# Blocss: atoms.shared – v1.0.1

-The `shared` module contains several high-level rulesets which apply a consistent, shared declaration (typically margins) across a number of elements.
+The `shared` module contains several high-level rulesets which apply a consistent, shared declaration (typically margins & line-heights) across a number of elements.

 Read more about [Blocss](https://blocss.github.io/blocss).